Between Randomness and Arbitrariness: Some Lessons for Reliable Machine Learning at Scale: Appendix for Arbitrariness and Social Prediction

 \chapter{Appendix for Arbitrariness and Social Prediction}

 The full paper's appendix is extensive, containing figures for every experiment.
 We provide an abridged version here, and defer the \href{https://arxiv.org/abs/2301.11562}{arXiv version} of the paper for the full set of results.
+At the time of this dissertation's submission for publication, an update is still pending to the authoritative arXiv paper.

 \paragraph{Terminology.} Traditionally, what we term ``observed labels'' $\olabel$ are often referred to instead as the ``ground truth'' or ``correct'' labels~\citep[e.g.]{abumostafa2012learning, hastie2009statistical, kong1995decomp}.
 We avoid this terminology because, as the work on label bias has explained, these labels are often unreliable or contested~\citep{friedler2016impossibility, cooper2021emergent}.